Lya-M1RA/MEC202_AY23-24_remote_control_demo/README.md

   The vehicle is equipped with a camera.
 The vehicle needs to send the images captured by the camera to the PC to provide a live view of the vehicle.

+\*Before you start to clone this repo, please download and build the [`video_view`](https://github.com/dev10110/ros2-video-view) package on your PC and the robot.

-You are required to complete the following 2 steps on both the PC and the vehicle controller.
+Then, you are required to complete the following 2 steps on both the PC and the vehicle controller.

 **Download the source code**